 I love these berry baskets Crisp Cooking sent me and I’ve been keeping them like this in my fridge (packed with freshly washed red raspberries, blackberries, and strawberries) and we’ve been snacking on them regularly.
 Having berries on display like this makes us much more likely to eat them than when we have them all packed away.
 Also more likely?
 The chance that I'll make a spur-of-the-moment berry cocktail!

 I originally wanted to make a berry mojito, but I decided I wanted the berries to be the star of the show and didn’t want to add any muddled mint in.
 So, I made a fresh mint simple syrup instead.

-All you need to do is combine the sugar, water, and 8-10 fresh mint leaves in a medium-sized saucepan over high heat.
+All you need to do is combine the sugar, water, and about 12 fresh mint leaves in a medium-sized saucepan over high heat.
 Bring mixture to a boil.

 Then lower the heat and let simmer for about 10 minutes to thicken.
 Remove syrup to a jar or bowl and cool to room temperature.